 Opiates being abused can includ prescription drugs that include Vicodin, Percodan and Oxycontin and addiction can eventually lead to heroin use because it's cheaper than buying individual pills.

 The parent and Great Barrington psychotherapist Thomas Miller started a parent support group in the spring called, Strength in Numbers.
-The group brings together parents with children dealing with an opiate addiction.

 Parents meet from 6:45 p.m. until 8 p.m. every Wednesday at Miller's office at 314 Main St. on Suite 2 in Great Barrington.
 There is a fee, but the hour-long sessions typically don't cost more than $20 with most forms of insurance, Miller said.
 The cost is negotiable, Miller said.

 Prior to participating in the group, the mother was driving to Worcester to attend the parent support group Learn to Cope.
 In November, Learn to Cope has started another support group in Holyoke.